Kelechi-Okorie/binary_trees/README.md

 File 13-binary_tree_nodes.c - counts the number of non-leave nodes
 File 14-binary_tree_balance.c - measures the balance factor of a binary tree
 File 15-binary_tree_is_full.c - checks if a binary tree is full
-File 16-binary_tree_is_perfect.c - checks if a binary tree is perfect
+File 16-binary_tree_is_perfect.c - checks if a binary tree is perfect File 17-binary_tree_sibling.c - finds the sibling of a node